 Getting to the Source: William Jennings Bryan

-“Getting to the Source” brochures supplement various exhibits and programs produced by History Nebraska.
+“Getting to the Source” brochures supplement various exhibits and programs produced by the Nebraska State Historical Society.
 They are intended to lead researchers to original documents in the Library/Archives.
-These materials, and many more fascinating documents, are available for use in the public reading room of History Nebraska at 1500 “R” Street in Lincoln.
+These materials, and many more fascinating documents, are available for use in the James E. Potter Research Room of NSHS at 1500 “R” Street in Lincoln.
 The staff there will be happy to help you get to the source.

 The William Jennings Bryan manuscript collection (RG3198).